wardle/dmd/README.md

 * Get denormalized information for a given product.
 * Map between BNF or ATC codes and dm+d products.
 * Get lookup definitions

-These endpoints are currently under development and will be released shortly:

 * Get associated products for any given product.

+Endpoints are currently under development:

 * Convert between product-based prescribing models to dose-based models and back.

 Further documentation will be forthcoming.